 There are a surprising number of real estate agents out there that will attempt to sell overpriced properties for owners, even when the agent knows the home is priced too high.
-These agents will accept these overpriced homes even though it goes against the basic principles of smart real estate practices.
+These real estate agents will accept these overpriced homes even though it goes against the basic principles of smart practices.
 By doing so, they hurt their reputation, mislead sellers and create a hassle for their peers.
 So why do they do it?

 There are a few common reasons why:

-- The real estate agent does not possess the skills to beat another agent they are up against in an interview so they resort to telling the owner “what they want to hear”.
+- The real estate agent does not possess the skills to beat another agent they are up against in an interview, so they resort to telling the owner “what they want to hear.”
 They are playing on human nature – we all want and believe our homes are better than the next guys.
-In this case they are intentionally misleading the seller on the homes market value.
+In this case, they are intentionally misleading the seller on the homes market value.

 - The Realtor uses the overpriced home as an opportunity to get buyer clients from their marketing activities.
-They then sell these clients they pick up a different home.
+They then sell these customers they pick up a different home.
 This is extremely common and one of the biggest reasons why Realtor’s take homes that are priced too high!

 - The seller is not willing to face the reality that their home is not worth what they think it should be priced at.
 The agent doesn’t have the fortitude to turn them down.